nglebm19/nglebm19/README.md

 # Hi 👋 I’m Nguyen!
 🌟 **Harnessing technology to make life smarter, simpler, and more impactful.**

-I am a **Computer Engineering student** with a passion for **Machine Learning, Deep Learning, and Large Language Models**.
+I am a **Computer Science student** with a passion for **Machine Learning, Deep Learning, and Large Language Models**.
 I thrive on solving complex problems and believe that **technology should always serve to improve lives.**

 - 🌐 Explore my [portfolio website](https://github.com/nglebm19/portfolio) to see my projects and get in touch.